monicaran/Write-A-Data-Science-Blog-Post/README.md

 Results
 ------
-The main findings of the code can be found at the post available [here].
+The main findings of the code can be found at the post available [here](https://medium.com/@monica.ran5/data-analysis-of-stack-overflow-developer-survey-2017-829c6cba7cbd?postPublishedType=initial).

 Licensing, Authors, and Acknowledgements
 -------